Submit your funniest caption for a chance to win a new Session Harness from Wild Country. (Only available within the US.)

-Read Matt Samet's Editor's Note and see what's inside the August/September 2018 issue of Climbing Magazine.
+Read editor Matt Samet's note and see what's inside the latest issue of Climbing Magazine, on newsstands now.

 Since 1970, Climbing Magazine has been the go-to source for information about sport climbing, trad climbing, bouldering, and alpine climbing.
 Check out our gear reviews of climbing shoes, harnesses, ropes, and other climbing gear, learn essential climbing skills, find out where to take your next rock climbing trip, or just check out the latest news from El Capitan in Yosemite National Park.